rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

   content: ...
 };
 ```
+### How to initialize the Firebolt object
+- The Firebolt object should be initialized using the [the environment has been set up for {string} tests](../../support/step_definitions/testSetup.md#the-environment-has-been-set-up-for-string-tests) glue code.
+- The glue code will accept the test type as a parameter.
+The test type should be the key name of the Firebolt object.
+- The Firebolt object will be fetched based on the key name and stored in the `runtime` environment variable.

+#### The are two ways to initialize the Firebolt object
+- Passing the key name in `module:method` format
+    ##### Format
+    ```javascript
+    Given the environment has been set up for 'module:method' tests
+    ```
+  - In the abover format, `module` is the name of the Firebolt object and firebolt object fetched and stored in the `runtime` environment variable using module name.
+  - `module:method` this will split the key name by `:` and both the module and method will be stored in the `runtime` environment variable.
+- Passing the key name directly
+    ##### Format
+    ```javascript
+    Given the environment has been set up for 'keyName' tests
+    ```
+  - In the above format, `keyName` is the name of the Firebolt object and firebolt object fetched and stored in the `runtime` environment variable using key name.

 | **Param**               | **Definition**                                                                                            | **Example**                                   | **Supported Type**             |
 | ----------------------- | --------------------------------------------------------------------------------------------------------- | --------------------------------------------- | ------------------------------ |